 My husband was one of the first people I ever heard challenge unrealistic beauty standards and the objectification of women.
 His wisdom gave me the courage that I could challenge them, too.

-The spell of impossible beauty standards cast by perfect media images had been broken, and I started to see beauty everywhere–in myself and and in other people.
+This broke the spell of impossible beauty standards cast by perfect media images.
+And I started to see beauty everywhere–in myself and and in other people.

 The rest of his post is, of course, filled with selfies–selfies of me (in the first part of the post) and selfies of friends (in the second part of the post).